2018 WORKSHOP DATES @ ABHS:

 - Various “traps” such as triangle, finger cymbals, wind chimes, etc.

-Just as no instrument in the Drumline is more important than the others, there is an equal amount of significance between the Drumline and the Front Ensemble.
+Just as no instrument in the Drumline is more important than the others, there is an equal amount of significance between the Drumline and the Frontline.
 No placement is “better” than the other, and everyone will receive a placement based on his/her own personal strengths.

 Sticks/Mallets: To ensure a consistent sound between individual players, everyone within a particular section will use the same stick or mallet.
 These sticks can be purchased from any music store, but for ease of matching we recommend buying directly through the instructor.
 The ABHS Drumline uses Vic Firth Corpsmaster Sticks and Mallets: